Skip to main content

 " Waise..." he added, "What's with the knife?"

-“ We are going to the wedding location before the Sangeet,” Pratap spoke to an excited crowd.
+“ We are going to the wedding location before the Sangeet,” Pratap said to an excited crowd.

 Survi gasped at the sight.
 The Bijolia Kalan was decorated with drapes of red and gold.
 Marigolds decorated the mandap.
-The sight was exactly like it was 500 years ago.
+The sight was exactly as it was years ago.
 A teardrop appeared in her eyes as he wiped it away.

 “ No more tears.
 It’s time to make others cry.”
 He took her hand in his.